-This is a region of intense interest to the theoretical community working to develop a quantum theory of gravity because it is assumed that General Relativity (GR) and classical gravity flow directly from the Planck region.
+(GR) and classical gravity flow directly from the Planck region.
 There are at least two problems associated with this assumption.

-First, there is a disparity $> 10^{120}$ between predictions of the energy density of the vacuum from quantum field theory and observations of the energy density of the universe embodied in $\Lambda {\rm CDM}$ .
-This has been called the "cosmological constant problem"? or "vacuum catastrophe"? .
+First, there is a disparity > $10^{120}$ between predictions of the energy density of the vacuum from quantum field theory and observations of the energy density of the universe embodied in $\Lambda$ CDM.
+This has been called the "cosmological constant problem" Martin (2012) or "vacuum catastrophe" Adler et al (1995).

-Secondly, the assumption that classical Hubble flow began at the boundaries of the Planck region is contradicted by measurements of the Cosmic Microwave Background (CMB) that have led to the paradigm of cosmic inflation ? ?.
-This paradigm postulates a period of exponential expansion of the universe to the ad-hoc size of of $\sim 10^{-26} \rm m^{3}$ before Hubble flow began ? ?.
-There is no explanation for this "exponential" expansion or the size of $\sim 10^{-26} \rm m$ .
+Secondly, the assumption that classical Hubble flow began at the boundaries of the Planck region is contradicted by measurements of the Cosmic Microwave Background (CMB) that have led to the paradigm of cosmic inflation Guth (1981) Linde (1982).
+This paradigm postulates a period of exponential expansion of the universe to the adhoc size of of ~ $10^{-26}$ m before Hubble flow began Ellis and Wands (2023) Baumann and McAllister (2014).
+There is no explanation for this "exponential" expansion.